Skip to main content

 • Please refer to Table Expression document for more details on how to construct table expressions.
 In this guide, we will work with a simple table expression consisting of only a model name.

-• The | symbol is the pipe operator that take the result of the expression on the left and pass it to the expression on the right.
+• The | symbol is the pipe operator that take the result of the expression on the left and pass it as the first argument to the function on the right.

 Create Metrics